Pontevedra: Urban planning and living environment

 An island on the Lérez, opposite a remarkable cable-stayed bridge dating from 1995 (the Tirantes Bridge, the Strap Bridge) and next to the modern Pontevedra Auditorium and Convention Centre shelters the city's green lung, the famous Island of Sculptures park.
 It is a space where international artists such as Robert Morris, Ulrich Rückriem, Anne and Patrick Poirier, Giovanni Anselmo, Richard Long, Ian Hamilton Finlay or Jenny Holzer have left their works.

-Another large park, the Xunqueira de Alba, is located near the Burgo district, in front of the tied-arch bridge Currents Bridge, inaugurated in 2012.
+Another large park, the Marismas de Alba Natural Park, is located near the Burgo district, in front of the tied-arch Currents Bridge, inaugurated in 2012.

 Pedestrianization

 The capital of the province of Pontevedra has become one of the most pedestrianised cities in Spain.
 The old city and much of the city centre are pedestrianized, so that in these neighbourhoods, motorized transport is limited to residents and services.

 In 1999 Pontevedra began its transformation process by pedestrianizing its old town.
 In the following years, the city centre and some other streets on the outskirts of Pontevedra were pedestrianised too.
 In 2010, Pontevedra was the first provincial capital in Spain to reduce the maximum speed in the city centre to 30 kilometres per hour and in 2019 to 10 kilometres per hour in the city centre.
 Although service vans and couriers are still permitted to enter the center at restricted times and along designated routes, they also have to follow a 10 KM (6 mph) reduced speed limit, as reports the Independent.